Onion Naan Recipe

-Onion Naan is a delicious variation of classic Indian naan bread where the bread is topped with a delicious onion topping.
-Make this restaurant-style dish at home in an oven or stovetop (vegetarian).
+Onion Naan is a delicious variation of classic Indian naan bread.
+It consists of bread topped with a delicious onion topping.
+You can make this restaurant-style dish at home in the oven or on the stovetop.

 About Onion Naan

-Onion Naan is a delicious version of classic Indian Naan.
+Onion Naan is a delicious variation on the classic Plain Naan.

-The onion mixture adds a nice spicy bite to the soft and fluffy naan making it very more delicious.
+The onion mixture adds a nice spicy bite to the soft, fluffy naan, making it even more delicious.

-My recipe is made without yeast, needs a few pantry ingredients, and tastes exactly like the one you get at a restaurant.
+My recipe does not use yeast, requires only a few pantry ingredients, and tastes exactly like the one you get at a restaurant.

-Serve onion naan for your festive or special meals with dal, curry, sabzi, raita, and salad of your choice.
+Serve onion naan for your festive or special meals with dal, curry, sabzi, raita, and salad.

 Ingredients